Melissa Fumero: Early life

 Melissa Gallo was born in Lyndhurst, New Jersey, on August 19, 1982.
-Her Cuban parents moved to the U.S. as teenagers.
-Her mother was a homemaker and hairdresser, while her father taught mathematics and worked at a jewelry store.
-Gallo grew up in Guttenberg and moved back to Lyndhurst at age six.
-She and her family spoke Spanish at home but her parents stopped forcing her and her brother to do so after he encountered issues at school.
+Her Cuban parents moved to the United States as teenagers.
+Her mother was a homemaker and hairdresser, and her father taught mathematics and worked at a jewelry store.
+She grew up in Guttenberg and moved back to Lyndhurst at age six.
+She and her family spoke Spanish at home, but her parents stopped requiring her and her brother to do so when he encountered issues at school.
+She attended Lyndhurst High School.

-As a child, Gallo enjoyed creating and performing plays, and began taking dance lessons.
-She expressed interest in acting after seeing Broadway's The Secret Garden at the age of ten.
+As a child, Fumero enjoyed creating and performing plays, and began taking dance lessons.
+She expressed interest in acting after seeing Broadway's The Secret Garden at age ten.
 Her parents subsequently sent her to acting classes.
-She enjoyed theater lessons because she and her classmates were focused on performing rather than their physical appearances.
+She has said she enjoyed theater lessons because she and her classmates focused on performing rather than their physical appearances.
 She remained enrolled in dance and acting classes until her graduation.
-When she received the acceptance letter for New York University (NYU), which she called her "dream school", she believed she would be unable to attend due to the cost.
-To ensure she could attend, her parents spent much of their savings, took out many loans, and had Gallo live at their home until she moved to New York City at age 19.
+When she was accepted to New York University (NYU), which she called her "dream school", she thought she would be unable to attend due to the cost.
+To ensure she could attend, her parents spent much of their savings and took out many loans, and she moved back in with them until she moved to New York City at age 19.
 In 2003, she graduated with a Bachelor of Fine Arts degree in drama.

 Career

 2004–2012: One Life to Live and other roles

-Gallo felt ostracized when she began working in the entertainment business.
+Fumero felt ostracized when she began working in the entertainment business.
 She was only able to audition for certain roles.
-Hours after her final exam at NYU, she was offered the role of Adriana Cramer on soap opera One Life to Live (OLTL), which she described as "the biggest redeeming moment".
-Gallo joined the series on January 20, 2004.
-She reprised her role in two 2005 episodes of All My Children.
-Fumero was set to leave the show shortly after her contract with OLTL expired in January 2008, but stayed until June 11; her final scenes were filmed in May.
-Fumero returned to One Life to Live on several occasions between September 2008 and January 2011.
+Hours after her final exam at NYU, she was offered the role of Adriana Cramer on the soap opera One Life to Live (OLTL), which she described as "the biggest redeeming moment".
+She joined the series on January 20, 2004, and reprised the role in two 2005 episodes of All My Children.
+She was set to leave the show shortly after her contract with OLTL expired in January 2008, but stayed until June 11; her final scenes were filmed in May.
+She returned to One Life to Live on several occasions between September 2008 and January 2011.

-In 2008, she starred in Tiny Dancer as Ati, a seventeen-year-old who is persuaded to dance.
-For the role, Fumero learned the character's Spanish Harlem accent—a task she found difficult—and extensively trained in stretching and yoga to perform the modern and contemporary dance.
-After One Life to Live, Fumero expressed interest in performing comedy and booked a role in Important Things with Demetri Martin for Comedy Central in 2009.
+In 2008, she starred in Tiny Dancer as Ati, a 17-year-old who is persuaded to dance.
+For the role, she learned the character's Spanish Harlem accent—a task she found difficult—and extensively trained in stretching and yoga to perform the modern and contemporary dance.
+After One Life to Live, she expressed interest in performing comedy, and booked a role in Important Things with Demetri Martin for Comedy Central in 2009.
 The following years, she appeared in Gossip Girl, Royal Pains, The Mentalist, and CSI: NY.